Aquarius Plateau

 The Aquarius Plateau is a physiographic region in the High Plateaus Section of the Colorado Plateau Province.
 It is located within Garfield and Wayne counties in south-central Utah.

 Geography

 The plateau, a tectonic uplift on the much larger Colorado Plateau landform, is the highest in Utah.
-It is over 900 square miles (2330 km²) of mostly forested highland, much of which is part of Dixie National Forest.
+It is over 900 square miles (2330 km2) of mostly forested highland, much of which is part of Dixie National Forest.

-It has over 50,000 acres (200 km²) of rolling hilly terrain above 11,000 feet (3350 m).
+It has over 50,000 acres (200 km2) of rolling hilly terrain above 11,000 feet (3350 m).
 The plateau includes Boulder Mountain which peaks at 11328 ft at Bluebell Knoll.

 Parks

-Parks and protected areas on the Aquarius Plateau or its perimeter include Bryce Canyon National Park, Capitol Reef National Park, and the Dixie National Forest.
+Parks and protected areas on the Aquarius Plateau or its perimeter include Bryce Canyon National Park, Grand Staircase–Escalante National Monument, Capitol Reef National Park, and Dixie National Forest.